AmpliconSuite/AmpliconClassifier/README.md

 **Current version: 0.2.5 (stable)**

-**Legacy version:** For the legacy version used in Kim et al., *Nature Genetics*, 2020 please see the scripts and README in the "legacy_natgen_2020" folder.
+**Info about accessing the legacy version:** For the legacy version used in Kim et al., *Nature Genetics*, 2020 please see the scripts and README in the "legacy_natgen_2020" folder.
 The legacy version is only recommended for reproducing the paper results, and not for state-of-the-art amplicon classification.
 The legacy version was developed by Nam Nguyen, Jens Luebeck, and Hoon Kim.
 The current version is developed and maintained by Jens Luebeck.